A1-mamun/Nomad-Hub-Client/README.md

   npm install
 ```

-Create a `.env` file in your root directory and add the following to connect with mongoDB
+Create a `.env.local` file in your root directory and add the following to connect

 ```bash
 VITE_apiKey=                  # Firebase API key for authentication and database access